klustria/oci-devops-helidon-example/README.md

       ```shell
       ~/oci-devops-helidon-example/utils/restart.sh
       ```
-      which will show an output like below if restart succeeds:
+      Respond `yes` when asked `if you want to continue...`, which will then show an output like below:
       ```shell
       Created private.key and can be used to ssh to the deployment instance by running this command: "ssh -i private.key opc@xxx.xxx.xx.xxxx"
       FIPS mode initialized
+      FIPS mode initialized
+      The authenticity of host 'x.x.x.x (x.x.x.x)' can't be established.
+      ECDSA key fingerprint is SHA256:sha256dataxxxxxxxxxxx.
+      ECDSA key fingerprint is SHA1:sha1dataxxxxxxxxxxx.
+      Are you sure you want to continue connecting (yes/no)? yes
+      Warning: Permanently added 'x.x.x.x' (ECDSA) to the list of known hosts.
+      Stopping oci-mp-server.jar with pid 13032
+      Starting oci-mp-server.jar from helidon-app.service
       Stopping oci-mp-server.jar with pid 999990
       Starting oci-mp-server.jar
       Helidon app is now running with pid 999991!